monojit18/ContainerApps/README.md

 - Run multiple **Revisions** of containerized applications
 - **Autoscale** apps based on any KEDA-supported scale trigger
 - Enable HTTPS **Ingress** without having to manage other Azure infrastructure like *L7 Load Balancers*
-- Easily implement **Blue/Green** deploymnent and perform **A/B Testing** by splitting traffic across multiple versions of an application
+- Easily implement **Blue/Green** deployment and perform **A/B Testing** by splitting traffic across multiple versions of an application
 - **Azure CLI** extension or **ARM** templates to automate management of containerized applications
 - Manage Application **Secrets** securely
 - View **Application Logs** using *Azure Log Analytics*.